impertool/studydata/README.md

 + **Step 3: Spatial-Temporal Window Processing**.
 Considering the temporal and spatial change relationships to obtain the impact candidate set.
 + **Step 4: Candidates Integrating and Ranking**.
 Making a union of these two sets to find the final impact set.

 Users are suggested to refer to the research paper for more detials.
+Please feel free to contact ******(author) for the replication package.

 This project is still in an early stage of development, and we are improving the implementation and documentation.